Eggeling-Lab-Microscope-Software/TRAIT2D/README.md

 * Run the GUI with: `python gui_iscat.py`
 * After the analysis, to close the environment use the command `conda deactivate`

+### Setting parameters:

+Use “preview” button to evaluate detection of the particles.
+It shows detection for a random frame with a given parameters.

+Settings description:

+* SEF: sigma – relates to the spot size (increase to detect bigger particles)
+* SEF: threshold – relates to the intensity of the spots (decrease to detect particles with less intensity)
+* SEF: min peak value – relates to the intensity of the spots (decrease to detect particles with less intensity)
+* patch size – size of the region of interest with the particle (bigger than expected particle size).
+It can influence the particle localisation accuracy.
+* Linking: max distance – maximum possible distance between detections to be linked (decrease to eliminate wrong linking, increase if the right detections are not linked)
+* Linking: frame gap – maximum possible number of frames between detections to be linked (increase if the final trajectory is broken into parts)
+* Minimum track length – helps to eliminate short tracks created by false detections

+Proposed strategy:

+1) choose movie sequence and run pre-processing step if necessary;
+2) choose between dark or light spots;
+3)  tune the setting to detect all the particles.
+It is better to have false positive detections rather than miss some particles;
+4) run linking.
+It offers to save tiff file with plotted trajectories.
+Check the trajectories and set the linking parameters if needed.
+Use minimum track length parameter to eliminate short tracks;
+5) when the tracks provided by the tracker is good enough - save csv file with the particle trajectories (button “save data”)

+##### Advice:

+* If the final trajectory is broken into parts - it means, that the detection is failing in a sequence of frames.
+Firstly, detection settings can be tuned to detect particles in the sequence, secondly the frame gap can be increased to connect the detection after the sequence.

 ### iScat Movie simulation
 * Launch a terminal (or the `Anaconda Prompt` on Windows)
 * Activate the environment with: `conda activate iscat`